Table of Contents

 When Should You Go to Curacao?

 Curacao has great weather all year round!
 Like most Caribbean islands, Curacao’s high season runs from December to April.
 But there’s never a bad time to go.
-Curacao sits outside the hurricane belt, which makes it a great destination for off-season months like October.
+Curacao sits outside the hurricane belt, which makes it a great destination for off-season months like October or August.
 That said, the wind in Curacao tends to decrease during hurricane season, and the island will feel hotter and more humid from June to November.

 Does Curacao get Hurricanes?